Does car insurance cover flooding damage?

 As soon as possible, document the vehicle damage per your insurer’s guidance.
 This could include taking photos and videos and providing a timeline of the flooding that caused the damage.
 Submit this material to your auto insurer as it is gathered.

 At some point, an adjuster might be sent to assess the damage to the vehicle in person.
 Based on this appraisal and your input, your insurer will likely make you an offer.
-It is always wise to obtain your own assessment of the damage and cost of repairs from your own automobile mechanic at that point.
-Remember that you are under no obligation to accept the first insurance offer, and you can make a counterproposal based on your own assessment.
+Note that it’s a good idea to obtain your own assessment of the damage and cost of repairs from your own mechanic at that point.
+You are under no obligation to accept the first insurance offer, and you can make a counter-proposal based on your own assessment.

 How can you protect your car from flood damage?

-• Invest in a protective enclosure: Flood-proof enclosures are plastic wraps mounted on garages to keep cars safe from external flood-related damage.
-Although these protective enclosures are sometimes costly, they can potentially minimize damage and save you money.
+- Invest in a protective enclosure: Flood-proof enclosures are plastic wraps mounted on garages to keep cars safe from external flood-related damage.
+Although sometimes costly, they can potentially minimize damage and save you money.

-• Avoid driving through flooded areas: Although it can be tempting to drive through a shallow amount of still water, it should be avoided whenever possible.
+- Avoid driving through flooded areas: While it can be tempting to drive through what appears to be a shallow amount of still water, avoid this whenever possible.
 Instead, consider taking an alternative route.
-This keeps your automobile from being exposed to water, which may lead to severe damage.
+This helps prevent water exposure, which may lead to severe damage, particularly if the water is deeper than it seems.

-• Dry floodproof your home or garage: Flooding can have a long-lasting impact on many kinds of property.
+- Dry floodproof your home or garage: Flooding can have a long-lasting impact on many kinds of property.
 Dry floodproofing involves the application of protective measures (for example, a layer of brick sealed with a waterproof veneer) to prevent water from entering structures like homes and garages.
-This can be done during the construction process or even later by adding protective measures when water starts to creep in through the walls.
+This can be done during the construction process or added later.

 Frequently asked questions